Harris-Nazir/WeatherApp/README.md

 # Weather-App

-The API used was from https://openweathermap.org/current
+The API key used was from https://openweathermap.org/current

 Built with Javascript, HTML, and CSS